2026 Program

 Smart cities promise safety and connection, but at what cost to privacy?
 Who really governs our digital infrastructure?

-with Orla Glynn, Mele-Ane Havea and Andrew Davies
+with Orla Glynn, Didier Elzinga, Joel Pearson and Andrew Davies

 AI promises speed, scale and productivity.
 But it also raises serious questions about power, displacement and oversight.
 This is a conversation for anyone navigating leadership and business.